-Municipality Region Watershed LPAT/TLAB# CFN Staff Contact Proponent and Appellant Description Status Pickering Durham Duffins PL180300 58755 Vanessa Aubrey CPC II Management Inc. Draft Plan of Subdivision and Zoning By-law Amendment at 1520 Notion Road for nine new single detached residential lots.
+Municipality Region Watershed LPAT/TLAB # CFN Staff Contact Proponent and Appellant Description Status Pickering Durham Duffins PL180300 58755 Vanessa Aubrey CPC II Management Inc. Draft Plan of Subdivision and Zoning By-law Amendment at 1520 Notion Road for nine new single detached residential lots.
 The proposed development is located with a floodplain and the Notion Road/Pickering Village Special Policy Area.
 The application was appealed by the proponent for lack of decision by the Municipality.
-TRCA was granted Party status at the December 10, 2018 pre- hearing.
-The next pre-hearing is scheduled for September 3, 2019.
-A City-led Environmental Assessment for the widening and extension of Notion Road over Highway 401 affects the property.
-TRCA staff are monitoring the City-Landowner discussions and will work with the parties to address the floodplain issues.
-Brampton Peel Humber PL180276 50644 Block 47-1 Landowner Group Official Plan Amendment for Block 47-1 & 47-2 Block Plans located within the Area 47 Secondary Plan.
+TRCA was granted I hearing.
+The next p 2019.
+A City-led Env and extension of No property.
+TRCA staf discussions and will floodplain issues.
+Brampton Peel Humber PL180276 50644 Adam Miller Block 47-1 Landowner Group Official Plan Amendment for Block 47-1 & 47-2 Block Plans located within the Area 47 Secondary Plan.
 The site includes multiple natural hazards and natural heritage features.
 The application was appealed by the proponent for lack of decision by the Municipality.
-TRCA was granted Party status at the January 29, 2019 prehearing.
-The next pre-hearing is scheduled for June 6, 2019.
-TRCA have no significant issues with the proposed Block Plans.
-However, staff are monitoring negotiations between the City and the proponent to preserve our interests as these parties work to resolve their issues.
-Toronto (All) Toronto Various PL140860 City of Toronto, MMAH, Multiple Landowners City of Toronto Official Plan Amendment 231, Employment Lands Policies.
+TRCA was granted hearing.
+The next p TRCA have no signi Toronto (All) Toronto Various PL140860 49185 Steve Heuchert City of Toronto, MMAH, Multiple Landowners City of Toronto Official Plan Amendment 231, Employment Lands Policies.
 The appeals were filed in response to the City's adoption of Employment Lands policies and land use designations in the OP, some of which are within TRCA's area of interest.
-TRCA was granted Participant status for Phase III of the hearing.
-It is unclear whether TRCA will have any natural hazard or natural heritage related issues with certain site-specific appeals.
-A pre-hearing has not been scheduled for Phase III.
-TRCA staff are monitoring and will request Party status if any issues arise.
-Toronto (North York) Toronto Don 19 119013 S45 15 TLAB 57994 & 60814.06 Nicole Moxley Private Homeowner Minor Variance at 14 Brookfield Road to permit a replacement dwelling within the floodplain and erosion hazard.
+TRCA was granted I hearing.
+It is unclear hazard or natural he specific appeals.
+A p Phase III.
+TRCA sta status if any issues a Toronto (North York) Toronto Don 19 119013 S45 15 TLAB 57994 & 60814.06 Nicole Moxley Private Homeowner Minor Variance at 14 Brookfield Road to permit a replacement dwelling within the floodplain and erosion hazard.
 The property is located within the Hoggs Hollow Special Policy Area (SPA).
 The Committee of Adjustment denied the variances and the applicant appealed to the Toronto Local Appeal Body (TLAB).
-TRCA staff can support the current proposal which does not increase the total floor area in the natural hazard; however, any solution stemming from mediation that would result in an increase in residential floor area within the erosion hazard would be inconsistent with TRCA's policies and permitting authority under O. Reg.
-166/06.
-The TLAB Hearing is scheduled for July 8, 2019.
-TRCA was granted Participant status and is monitoring the mediation to ensure our interests do not conflict wih any proposed settlement or revised proposal.
+TRCA staff can supplincrease the total flo any solution stemmi increase in residenti would be inconsister authority under O. R scheduled for July 8 status and is monito do not conflict wih au proposal.
 Toronto (North York) Toronto Highland PL171104 55313.03 Mark Rapus Arsandco Investments Ltd. Zoning By-law Amendment at 2525-2545 Lawrence Avenue East, 1380 Midland Avenue, and 1-51, 201-211 & 300 Prudential Drive to facilitate a mixed use development on three vacant blocks of land that are located within the floodplain of Highland Creek.
 The application was appealed by the proponent for lack of decision by the Municipality.
-A pre-hearing is scheduled for November 29, 2019.
-Staff continue to work with the City and the applicant to resolve a development limit relative to a floodplain on the property.
-Staff recently reviewed the third submission and provided comments to the City.
-The proponent is trying to address all of the comments through the standard planning review process.
-Toronto (Toronto and East York) Toronto Waterfront PL030412 & PL030514 City of Toronto, Multiple Landowners Central Waterfront Secondary Plan, Port Lands portion.
+A pre-hearing is sch continue to work wit development limit re recently reviewed th comments to the Cit the comments throu Toronto (Toronto and East York) Toronto Waterfront PL030412 & PL030514 Steve Heuchert City of Toronto, Multiple Landowners Central Waterfront Secondary Plan, Port Lands portion.
 The appeal was filed in response to the City's adoption of the Official Plan Amendment for the Central Waterfront, as well as the for lack of decision by the Municipality on various site specific applications in the area.
-TRCA was granted Participant status at the November 15, 2018 pre-hearing for the Port Lands portion of the hearing.
-The City and appellants are builiding an Issues List.
-TRCA does not have a direct interest in any of the draft issues.
-A pre-hearing was held on June 4, 2019 and the parties will continue to work on their issues and prepare a procedural order for the next pre-hearing scheduled for December 8, 2019.
-TRCA staff continue to monitor.
+TRCA was granted I 2018 pre-hearing for hearing.
+The City an TRCA does not have issues.
+A pre-hearin parties will continue procedural order for December 8, 2019.